CoreKeeperMods/CoreLib/Assets/CoreLibPackage/CoreLib/README.md

 If you want to install latest version of CoreLib use `#main` at the end of every line.
 However it is highly recommended that you lock your version, and update it manually.
 To do that replace `#main` with `#tag`.
 For example `#3.0.1`.

+Please note that the CoreLibPackage version is separate from CoreLib submodules version on Mod IO.
+This is mainly because the package combines all submodules, and other tools.

+To find out the correct version to target read the release notes for Core Lib Package

 ## Done
 Now you can open your project and you will have Core Lib ready to be used.